TariqAHassan/BioVida/README.md

 ## Contributing

-Contributions are always welcome.
-For more information, see the [contributing] information for an outline of current problems.
+For more information on how to contribute, see the [contributing] document.

 ## Resources